 The numerical simultion in the video shows termination of a harmonic wave by the CycWEC.
 The wave height has been exaggerated for clarity.
 It can be seen that the wave entering from the left is fully absorbed by the CycWEC.
 In this particular simulation 99% of the incoming wave power is absorbed by the CycWEC.

 Based on experimental observations, it became clear that the three dimensional wave radiation pattern of the CycWEC is an important factor in device performance.
-To investigate this, Atargis developed a wave radiation simulation code, that in combination with a control volume analysis, can be used to determine how much wave power is absorbed and radiated away by the device.
+To investigate this, Atargis developed a wave radiation simulation code, which in combination with a control volume analysis, can be used to determine how much wave power is absorbed and radiated away by the device.

-The simulation shown in the video on the left shows how a CycWEC with a span of 1, located at x=y=0, absorbs wave energy from a harmonic wave traveling from left-to-right.
+The simulation shown in the video shows how a CycWEC with a span of 1, located at x=y=0, absorbs wave energy from a harmonic wave traveling from left-to-right.
 Wave crests and troughs are shown in green and blue, respectively.
 To the right of the device, a wedge-shaped wake with largely reduced wave heights in white can be seen.
 This indicates that wave energy has been absorbed.

 Through a collaboration with Dr. Tiger Jeans at the University of New Brunswick, and his student Chris Caskey, initial CFD simulations with the commercial code Fluent were performed.
 These have a higher fidelity than the results from the Atargis potential flow solver, since viscous effects are included in the simulation.